imperva/dsfkit/modules/aws/sonar-upgrader/README.md

 target version in the _main.tf_ file is an indication of a new upgrade, therefore, in this case, the upgrade status file is copied aside and a new, empty file is created.

+The user running the upgrade is under no obligation to be aware of the existence of this file.
+However, it can be helpful for troubleshooting, and the process running the upgrade needs to have the proper permissions to create this file on disk.

 An example of an upgrade status file:

 ```